hwaterke/yact-js/README.md

 Working on a Node app?
 Missing the `import` statements?
 `yact --babelnode` will configure babel and add the required scripts to compile your projects.

+### Docker Build for SPAs
+Working on a Single Page Application and you need a docker image of it?
+`yact --dockerspa` will add a Dockerfile to your project aswell as a build:docker script.
+This image will be a static Nginx Proxy hosting your app on localhost:80

 ## Need more?

 Please create an issue or even better a pull request if you want more configuration plugins.